apptainer/singularity-userdocs/definition_files.rst

 SIF Image Verification / Fingerprints Header
 ============================================

-If the bootstrap image is in the SIF format, then a verification will be performed at build time.
-This verification checks wether the image has been signed.
+If the bootstrap image is in the SIF format, then verification will be performed at build time.
+This verification checks whether the image has been signed.
 If it has been signed the integrity of the image is checked, and the signatures matched to public keys if available.
 This process is equivalent to running ``singularity verify`` on the